kmehltretter82/frama-c-linux/ivette/INSTALL.md

 Required package to be installed:
 - `yarn` for node pakage management;
 - `pandoc` for generating the documentation;
-- `node` version 16.x (codename: gallium)
+- `node` version 16.x;

-It is recommanded to use NVM to select a node 16.x version.
+We recommand to use node v16 as a workaroung against incompatible versions of SSL and Webpack packages.
+However, under Arch Linux, the standard node v17 is also known to work.

 ## Linux